AllenCoder/Android-coding-challenge/README.md

 * jUnit v4.12
 * Android Support Test v0.5
 * Mockito v1.10.19
-* Robolectric v3.1-rc1
+* Robolectric v3.1.1
 * Espresso v2.2.2

 --------------------
 ### Important Notes ###

-The application has on Activity, MainActivity.
+The application has one Activity, MainActivity.
 The MainActivity is consist of a search UI and a Fragment, WeatherFragment, which is responsible for presenting searched city current weather.

 All activity lifecycle and network behaviours are implemented, and according to device size and network situation user get a good UI and UX.
 If no internet connection or network error, a Snackbar pops up and ask user to turn on network connection or retry.